uPortal-Attic/uportal-app-framework/docs/messaging-implementation.md

     Emergency").
   - Use the word "You" when the group- or data-filtering for a message is somewhat specific (i.e. Users with unactivated accounts).
-- **titleShort**: A shorter version of the message title used by the mascot announcer menu. *Required if the `messageType` is "announcement".*
 - **description**: Information about an announcement -- appears on the "Features" page and in the popup announcement.
 - **descriptionShort**: Brief information about an announcement -- appears in